Swansea.com Stadium

-The Swansea.com Stadium (Stadiwm Swansea.com; formerly Liberty Stadium) is an all-seated sports stadium and conferencing venue located in the Landore area of Swansea, Wales.
+The Swansea.com Stadium (Stadiwm Swansea.com; formerly Liberty Stadium) is an all-seated multi-use sports stadium and conferencing venue located in the Landore area of Swansea, Wales, hosting both rugby union and football.
 The stadium opened in 2005 and was named the Liberty Stadium.
 It had an opening capacity of 20,750, making it the largest purpose-built venue in Swansea; minor layout changes have since increased this to 21,088.

-It is the home stadium of EFL Championship club Swansea City, who took full operational control of the stadium in 2018, and the Ospreys rugby team.
+It is the home stadium of EFL Championship club Swansea City, who took full operational control of the stadium in 2018.
 As a result of Swansea City's promotion in 2011, the stadium became the first Premier League ground in Wales.
 It is the third largest stadium in Wales – after the Millennium Stadium and the Cardiff City Stadium.
 In European competitions, the stadium is known as Swansea Stadium due to advertising rules.